A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

 In this definition, the term ''continuous extension'' means to connect the points by hyperplane parts as described in \cite{clem12}.
-The ROC surface can be interpreted as joint plot of the class-wise true positive rates since if the value of the scoring function is between $t_k$ and $t_{k+1}$ (artificially define $t_0:=-\infty$ and $t_d:=\infty$), the instance is assigned to class $(k+1)$. \ \\
+The ROC surface can be interpreted as joint plot of the class-wise true positive rates since if the value of the scoring function is between $t_k$ and $t_{k+1}$ (artificially define $t_0:=-\infty$ and $t_d:=\infty$), the instance is assigned to class $(k+1)$. \\

+The VUS is not the only possible way how to assess the quality of multipartite ranking models. \cite{furn09} considered the C-index where $C_i$ denotes the set of all class-$i-$instances with $n_i=|C_i|$, measuring the probability that a randomly selected class-$j-$instance is (correctly) ranked above a randomly chosen class-$i-$instance, and the extension of the AUC which in \cite{furn09} is identified with a weighted version of the C-index. \cite{waegeman} proposed the metric which however, as discussed in \cite{furn09}, neglects how severely the ordering is violated, i.e., if there is only one misranking between two of the $d$ instances or if the ordering is even reverted. \cite{furn09} therefore concentrate on $C(s,X)$ and $U(s,X)$. \ \\

-Other well-known quality criteria for ranking problems are for example the MAP (mean average precision) and the NCDG (normalized discounted cumulative gain), but since we focus on losses in this article, we do not consider algorithms that optimize such quality criteria that are not directly related to a ranking loss like the AUC. \ \\
+Other well-known quality criteria for ranking problems are for example the MAP (mean average precision) and the NCDG (normalized discounted cumulative gain) which are mainly used in object ranking (see \cite{cheng10b}).